 Understanding the product

 For a recommender system to function well, the team needs not merely to understand the customers but also to understand the products or services.
 If the product is a fridge, this is relatively easy but, if it is a new TV show, such as Chernobyl, it isn't reasonable to expect a member of the team to watch the show while taking notes to generate the data required about the show for the recommender system.
 Especially given there are likely thousands of TV shows which the system might recommend.
-However, it is likely that the company already have many data about this and other shows.
+However, it is likely that the company already has many data about this and other shows.
 So Chernobyl has already been segmented as a historical drama by critics, there have already been many reviewers who have watched the show (some professional, some amateur) and according to Wikipedia "the show was acclaimed by critics, with particular praise towards historical accuracy and attention to detail."

 Thus the data is the key to understanding both the product and the customer.
 The way to use the data available in building the recommender system is by giving attributes to both the product and the customer.
 Giving characteristics to a product allows the recommender system to rate it for specific factors, which it can then match to relevant customers.
 The team achieves this attribution by using the data to extract as many attributes about the product as possible.
 For instance, historically accurate might be an attribution for a drama.
 Thus dramas with this accuracy attribute would make suitable recommendations for a lover of historical and factual documentaries.
 A historically inaccurate program such as The Tudors equally might receive a historically incorrect attribution and would thus make a better recommendation for a lover of fictional shows, for whom historical accuracy is unimportant.